Let Us Be Your Partner in Recovery

 Often, medication-assisted treatment (MAT) is used to help people safely detox from fentanyl.
 This involves prescribing certain medications to help ease withdrawal symptoms.
 MAT is carefully monitored and overseen by medical professionals.

 Following detox, many people struggling with fentanyl addiction require either inpatient care in a residential rehab center, partial hospitalization, intensive outpatient treatment, or some combination of these programs.
 At Miracles in Action, we carefully review each patient’s individual needs to help design a custom treatment program that’s right for them.
-Our Burbank fentanyl addiction treatments are based on proven methods, including various forms of individual and group therapy, medication-assisted treatment, life skills improvement, and ongoing support/aftercare.
+Our Northridge fentanyl addiction treatments are based on proven methods, including various forms of individual and group therapy, medication-assisted treatment, life skills improvement, and ongoing support/aftercare.

 As with other drugs, the clearest sign of fentanyl addiction is physical and/or mental dependency on the drug.
 Generally speaking, a person has become dependent on a substance when they experience withdrawal symptoms when not using the substance.